-Compound interest is an amazing thing, and the Rule of 72 is a simple way to quickly estimate how long it will take your investment to double in size, assuming you reinvest dividends.
+The Rule of 72 is a simple way to estimate how long it will take your investment to double in size, assuming you reinvest dividends.
 It's a helpful way to put the time value of money into perspective as you map your retirement and investing plans.

 How to Use the Rule of 72

-To estimate how long it takes for your money to double, simply divide 72 by the interest rate.
-The result is how many years it will take for your money to double at that rate.
+Simply divide 72 by the interest rate.
+The result is how many years it would take for your money to double at that rate.

 72 / 6 = 12 years